Enhancing Biblical Translation with Machine Learning

 Conclusion

-Machine learning and AI have enormous potential to improve biblical translations, making the Word of God more accessible and understandable.
-However, it is crucial that we maintain a balance between embracing technology and preserving the human, spiritual, and communal aspects of our faith.
+Machine learning and AI have enormous potential to improve biblical translations, making the Word of God more accessible and understandable. it is crucial that we maintain a balance between embracing technology and preserving the human, spiritual, and communal aspects of our faith.

 Amen.